 Who We Are

-The Sports Association of Catholic Co-educational Secondary Schools (SACCSS) was founded in 1983.
 Over the past 30 years the association has grown from just 7 Catholic Colleges to 15 schools in 2020.

-SACCSS prides itself on providing quality sporting experiences for the students of its member schools, focusing on sportsmanship and camaraderie amongst the community.
 SACCSS is fully committed to upholding the Catholic Ethos and is conducted in accordance with the teachings of the Catholic Church as interpreted by the Bishop of the Diocese.

 “It means that the life of faith needs to be the driving force behind every activity in the school, so that the Church’s mission may be served effectively, and the young people may discover the joy of entering into Christ’s ‘being for others”.